emmanuelay/emmanuelay.github.io/content/_index.md

 type: home
 ---

 Hello, I’m Emmanuel.
-On this website you’ll discover a collection of inspiring things I've found online - and some of my thoughts.
+Welcome to my corner of the internet — where side projects come to life, opinions are loosely held, and the deploy pipeline is probably running right now.